RHastings12/Curling-Game-Simulator/README.md

 * The starting colour after the first end is determined by which colour scored in the previous end. (e.g. if Red scored in the previous end, they will go first in the current end)
 * If the thrown rock stops before or on the far hog line, it will be taken out of play unless it makes contact with another rock first.
 * If ANY rock touches the sides of the sheet (top/bottom from the player's perspective) or completely passes the back line at ANY time, that rock will be taken out of play.
 * The Free Guard Zone (FGZ) is in effect, meaning that any rock that is in play, but outside of the house, cannot be removed from play until after the 5th rock.
-If an FGZ rock is taken out, the thrown rock will instead by taken out of play and the rocks will be reset to their previous arrangement.
+If an FGZ rock is taken out, the thrown rock will instead be taken out of play and the rocks will be reset to their previous arrangement.
 Essentially the result is just that the colour of the thrown rock will lose a shot.
 * The rock physics are designed to mimic real life as closely as possible, so collisions should act approximately the way you would expect.

 -----------------------------